Mastodon Mastodon Mastodon Mastodon

 Advanced J-magic Malware Campaign Discovered Targeting Juniper Network Infrastructure

 Cybersecurity researchers at Lumen Black Lotus Labs have uncovered a sophisticated malware campaign utilizing a specialized backdoor called J-magic, specifically designed to compromise Juniper networking devices.
 The attacks primarily target organizations in semiconductor manufacturing, energy sector, and heavy industry, highlighting a concerning trend in critical infrastructure targeting.
+The full technical report is available from MITRE ATT&CK and Lumen’s threat intelligence team.

 Technical Analysis of J-magic Malware